josebarrios23/project-student-dashboard-reboot/README.md

 1. **Clickable cohorts.** When one of the cohorts is clicked from the cohort list, the students shown on the page should change so that only those students in the cohort are displayed.
 1. **Cohort title change.** When one of the cohorts is clicked from the cohort list, a heading on the page should change to display what cohort is being shown. (i.e. 'All Students' title should change to 'Winter 2025' title when that title is clicked)
 1. The **Student list count** should also update to reflect the number of students in the chosen cohort.
+1. Create a button and the functionality to sort the Aside View List 'Ascending' & 'Descending'

 #### PART 6: Stretch Goals